majorbriggs/python_training/training_docs/files.rst

     f.close()

-It is good practice to use the :py:keyword:`with` keyword when dealing with file objects.
+It is good practice to use the :py:keyword:`with` keyword when using file objects.
 This has the advantage that the file is properly closed after its suite finishes, even if an exception is raised on the way.

 .. code-block:: python